Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 ### `tls-keystore-password-file`

-Password file file used to decrypt the keystore.
+Password file used to decrypt the keystore.

 ```bash tab="Syntax"
 --tls-keystore-password-file=<passwordFile>